 Ryan Kath is an award-winning investigative reporter for 41 Action News.
 He joined the I-team in 2010 after working for four years as a multimedia journalist at the station.

-Ryan's investigative work has earned 10 Emmy awards in the past three years, and also received recognition from the Kansas and Missouri Broadcaster's Associations, the Kansas City Press Club and RTDNA's Edward R. Murrow awards.
+Ryan's investigative work has earned more than a dozen Emmy awards in the past four years, and also received recognition from the Kansas and Missouri Broadcaster's Associations, the Kansas City Press Club and RTDNA's Edward R. Murrow awards.

 Ryan has been honored for investigations that uncovered a widespread real estate fraud scheme involving forged signatures of dead people; exposed a questionable multi-million dollar school district contract; tracked down the top parking offenders in Kansas City; and reunited families with cremated remains found in an abandoned funeral home.